 But if the bell should ding on a lonely South Dakota road with little civilization–or worse, on a winding road leading through Custer State Park–I would be in a full-blown panic.

-So we never let that happen.
+This is an easily avoided road trip danger.
 Every time we saw a station, we stopped and filled up.